-Membership in the Avalon Garden Club (AGC) is open to anyone who is interested working with Club Members in the preservation of the natural resources, and the beautification of the Borough of Avalon.
-The AGC is a nonprofit club registered in the State of New Jersey.
-Annual Membership is $20, July 1 – June 30.
+Membership in the Avalon Garden Club (AGC) is open to anyone who is interested working with Club members in the preservation of the natural resources, and the beautification of the Borough of Avalon.
+The Club is a nonprofit organization registered in the State of New Jersey.

 Monthly meetings are held on the third Tuesday of the month from September to June at Community Hall, 30th Street and Avalon Avenue, Avalon, NJ.
 Hosted by the Hospitality Committee, the Club meets at 9:00 am for a social and continental breakfast, followed by the general meeting at 9:30 am.

 - Speakers are invited to Club meetings to present various subjects of interest to gardeners, and topics that could include the wildlife that is all around us.

 - The Club also offers workshops on hands-on fun projects in floral and plant arranging, making holiday wreaths, and other artistic gardening crafts.